-Regarding the academic year, the mean score for students in the middle years ( $66.2 \pm 15.9$ ) was significantly higher than the mean CIPS score for students in the first years ( $60.1 \pm 17.6$ ) (p = .008).
-Final-year students did not differ significantly from early and middle-year students.
-This suggests that impostor feelings are more frequent in the middle years of medical school.
-B. Levant et al. studied IP in third-year students as they transitioned from preclinical to clinical years, and these students had moderate to frequent impostor feelings.
-In our study, first year medical students had low IP feeling as opposed to a study by Rosenthal et al., where 87% of new students had high or extremely high IP.7 This can be attributed to the students feeling highly confident after passing their high school exams, while later development of IP in subsequent years may be due to having lower confidence in the setting of peer pressure and demanding environment of the medical school.
+25 Regarding the academic year, the mean score for students in the middle years (66.2±15.9) was significantly 26 higher than the mean CIPS score for students in the first years (60.1±17.6) (p =.008).
+Final-year students did 27 not differ significantly from early and middle-year students.
+This suggests that impostor feelings are more 28 frequent in the middle years of medical school.
+B. Levant et al. studied IP in third-year students as they 29 transitioned from preclinical to clinical years, and these students had moderate to frequent impostor feelings.19 30 In our study first year medical students had low IP feeling as opposed to a study by Rosenthal et al., where 31 87% of new students had high or extremely high IP.7 this can be attributed to the students feeling highly 32 confident after passing their high school exams.
+While later development of IP in subsequent years may be 33 due to having lower confidence in the setting of peer pressure and demanding environment of the medical 34 school.

-Burnout rates have increased in recent years among both medical students and doctors.
-Our study explored two items of burnout: emotional exhaustion and depersonalization (39.6% & 26.9%, respectively), and both items had a positive moderate correlation with CIPS score.
+Burnout rates have increased in recent years among both medical students and doctors.9 Our study explored two items of burnout: emotional exhaustion and depersonalization (39.6% & 26.9%, respectively), and both items had a positive moderate correlation with CIPS score.
 These findings suggest that IP may contribute to burnout development.
-This is congruent with Alrayyes S et al.'s study.
+This is congruent with Alrayyes S et al.'s study.4

 In our study, a high rate of anxiety and depression was reported (41.6% &48.7% respectively).
 Both had a positive, moderate correlation with the CIPS score.
 Since this is a cross-sectional study, we cannot draw a conclusion about causality.
-It is unclear whether these mental health problems increase the risk of developing IP characteristics, or they are caused by IP.
-Regardless, these mental health problems should not be ignored.
+It is unclear if these mental health problems increase the risk of developing IP characteristics, or if they are caused by IP.4 Needless to say, whichever the case is, these mental health problems should not be ignored.

-The total score of FMPS-B had a strong positive correlation with the CIPS score.
-The subscale evaluative concerns also had a strong positive correlation with the CIPS score, while the strivings subscale had a low positive correlation.
+7 The total score of FMPS-B had a strong positive correlation with the CIPS score.
+The subscale evaluative 8 concerns also had a strong positive correlation with the CIPS score, while the strivings subscale had a low 9 positive correlation.
 These findings serve to show that perfectionism can be used to predict IP.
-Similar findings were reported by Klug et al.
+Similar findings 10 were reported by Klug et al. 8

 Self-esteem was the only factor with a negative correlation with IP.
-This is also reported in Nigerian medical students.
-A study by K. Cokley et al. suggested a model where self-esteem mediates the link between perfectionism and IP.
-This model and our study findings reflect a way to help prevent those with perfectionistic tendencies from developing IP by increasing their self-esteem.
+This is also reported in Nigerian medical students.5 A study by K. Cokley et al. suggested a model where self-esteem mediates the link between perfectionism and IP.20 This model and our study findings reflect a way to help prevent those with perfectionistic tendencies from developing IP by increasing their self-esteem.

 Another factor addressed in this study was parental overprotection.
 This was found to have a positive, moderate correlation with the CIPS score.
-Li, Hughes, and Thu reported this link as well.
-From the start, family dynamics were included in Clance's study, in which she and Imes coined the term.
-In our study, while many students reported a lack of communication with their families, it was the pressure-based maternal relationship that had a link with IP.
-This finding was also endorsed by Li, Hughes, and Thu and explored in T. jeledan;s qualitative study.
-In Sudan, mothers are commonly known to pressure their children to pursue academics and use peer pressure as means to motivate them.
+Li, Hughes, and Thu reported this link as well.10 From the start, family dynamics were included in Clance's study, in which she and Imes coined the term.1 In our study, while many students reported a lack of communication in their families, it was the pressure-based maternal relationship that had a link with IP.
+This finding was also endorsed by Li, Hughes, and Thu10 and explored in T. jeledan;s qualitative study.21In Sudan, mothers are commonly known to pressure their offspring to pursue academics and use peer pressure as means to motivate them.